kcodek/flutter_trailers/notes.md

     - To connect the two screens together with an animation, wrap the Image widget on both screens in a Hero widget.
 The Hero widget requires two arguments:
         - `tag`: An object that identifies the `Hero`.
 It must be the same on both screens.
         - `child`: The widget to animate across screens.
+1. Null Safety
+    - Try to create non-nullable variables when possible, as these will be guaranteed to be not null at compile time.
+    - If you know that a nullable expression won't be null, you can assign it to a non-nullable variable with the `!` operator.

 - Lists
     - Displaying lists of data is a fundamental pattern for mobile apps.
 Flutter includes the `ListView` widget to make working with lists a breeze.